LEGOLAND® Florida Resort's Brick or Treat Returns!

 Spike network is investigating reports of sexual harassment by the brother of disgraced film mogul Harvey Weinstein against the female showrunner of a series produced by The Weinstein Co. and aired on Spike.

-The Halloween party Built For Kids returns to LEGOLAND® Florida Resort in October, featuring a LEGO® lineup of spooky, kooky, brick-tacular activities and extended park hours.
-Brick or Treat Presented by Shutterfly is included with park admission – no extra ticket required!
+The Halloween party built for kids returns to LEGOLAND® Florida Resort, featuring a LEGO® lineup of spooky, kooky, brick-tacular activities and extended park hours.
+Brick or Treat presented by Shutterly is included with park admission - no extra ticket is required!

 Brick or Treat dates are October 21-22, 28-29, 31, 2017